 Student loans are not free money and must be repaid.
 You cannot dismiss student loans by via bankruptcy.

 |Number of Monthly Payments||120|

 What will it cost to send your child to New England Institute of Technology in the future?
-In the past five years, this school's published in-state tuition and fee total rose from $16,245 to $19,935.
-This amounts to an average annual price increase of 4.5%.
+In the past four years, this school's published in-state tuition and fee total rose from $19,275 to $27,000.
+This amounts to an average annual price increase of 8%.
 Nationally, university tuition prices are rising around 5% per year.
 Looking out five, ten, fifteen or eighteen years, these are CollegeCalc's estimates how much you could expect to pay for a 4 year degree assuming tuition increases at the national average rate.
-Estimated future prices are based on the current 4 year cost of $119,820.00.
+Estimated future prices are based on the current 4 year cost of $186,072.00.
 Use the college savings plan calculator below to perform a more comprehensive analysis on future costs and how much you will need to save for New England Institute of Technology.

 |Annual||4 Year Degree|

-We've compared the out of state total cost of the most popular undergraduate areas of study at New England Institute of Technology to the national average for colleges offering each major.
-This demonstrats particular programs where this school may offer more value relative to other colleges.
+We've compared the out of state cost of the most popular undergraduate areas of study at New England Institute of Technology to the national average for all other colleges offering the same major.
+Use this comparison to determine particular programs where this school offers value relative to other colleges.